courtolesee/Game-Rental-API/giant-bomb-game-rental/README.md

 ## Installation
-Create a database called "gravie_game_rental" and run the create table query in the database.sql file.
+Create a database called "game_rental" and run the create table query in the database.sql file.

 > npm install